All Products

 name: event-display

-2. Deploy the Trigger.
+2. Deploy the Trigger:

 kubectl apply -f trigger.yaml

-3. Verify whether the Trigger is created.
+3. Verify the Trigger is ready:

 kubectl get trigger